 For example, let’s say you’re an HSP who’s leaving the house for a trip.
 As you’re packing and getting ready, your depth of processing kicks in.
 You start thinking about all the possible scenarios that might happen on your vacation (and all the things that could go wrong).
 Wait, I need my umbrella, because it might rain, you think.
 Hold on, these shoes won’t be comfortable for lots of walking — I need to change them.
 And on, and on.

 And for HSPs, these little things make a big difference.
 For example, wearing a dress with a tight waistband or uncomfortable shoes can make all the difference for me between a good day and a bad or unproductive one!
 It’s no wonder that we HSPs put a lot of energy into trying to predict or avoid what others might call “minor” inconveniences.

 It’s a similar story when we have a lot to do.
 Our depth of processing makes us think deeply about each task, and we’d generally rather plod along carefully and conscientiously, making sure we don’t make mistakes, than rush through something.
-And as we all know, life just keeps coming, so the tasks at work or home keep piling up.
-When you can’t cross them off your to-do list fast enough, the stress compounds.
+And when you can’t cross tasks off your to-do list fast enough, the stress compounds.